-- Which sectors did I perform particularly well in - or poorly - and why?
+- Which sectors did I perform well in and why?

 Money and risk

-Some sectors are more lucrative than others.
-There are also some sectors that are a lot riskier than others.
+Some sectors are more lucrative and riskier than others.

-Do you have an appetite for risk, or do you prefer to play it safe?
+Do you want to become wealthy, or are you driven by job satisfaction and passive income?
+Do you have an appetite for risk, or do you want to play it safe?